awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 ## Cannot Ping Instance<a name="troubleshoot-instance-ping"></a>

 The `ping` command is a type of ICMP traffic — if you are unable to ping your instance, ensure that your inbound security group rules allow ICMP traffic for the `Echo Request` message from all sources, or from the computer or instance from which you are issuing the command\.
 If you are unable to issue a `ping` command from your instance, ensure that your outbound security group rules allow ICMP traffic for the `Echo Request` message to all destinations, or to the host that you are attempting to ping\.

+## Error: Server unexpectedly closed network connection<a name="troubleshoot-ssh"></a>

+If you are connecting to your instance with Putty and you receive the error "Server unexpectedly closed network connection," verify that you have enabled keepalives on the Connection page of the Putty Configuration to avoid being disconnected\.
+Some servers disconnect clients when they do not receive any data within a specified period of time\.
+Set the Seconds between keepalives to 59 seconds\.

+If you still experience issues after enabling keepalives, try to disable Nagle's algorithm on the Connection page of the Putty Configuration\.